-Taking a critical approach to technology, I collaborated to understand educational technologists’ views on how the politics and values of equity, diversity, and inclusivity are perceived and addressed in the design and development processes of educational programming software (Lachney, Mehta, Dunbar & Opps, AERA 2021).
+Taking a similar critical lens, I collaborated to understand educational technologists’ views on how the politics and values of equity, diversity, and inclusivity are perceived and addressed in the design and development processes of educational programming software (Lachney, Mehta, Dunbar & Opps, AERA 2021).
 A subset of our results suggests that technologists in their design took a neutral stance towards issues of race and gender and towards settling the issue of bias in design.
 Utilizing Winner’s theory on technological politics, we found that a racially neutral language when used in the design and development of technologies may conceal unequal power relationships that inform group identities of students from historically disenfranchised communities.

 In science education, through the MSUrban STEM Teaching Fellowship program, I worked as a researcher with Chicago Public School (CPS) STEM teachers.
 I studied, with other colleagues, experience-based learning and TPACK approach towards promoting a creativity and wonder-driven perspective in teaching and learning science and other STEM disciplines (Seals, Mehta, Graves Wolf & Marcotte, 2017).
 Our research suggested that teacher’s self-efficacy increased significantly over time as part of the MSUrbanSTEM program (Seals, Mehta, Berzina-Pitcher, Graves-Wolf, 2017).
 We also found that the teachers (a) practiced the scientific discipline as a lens of looking at the world, (b) created in their classes a learning setting that encouraged aesthetic experiences like wonder and curiosity, and (c) empowered their students to use science as a tool to solve societal problems and promote equality (Mehta, Mehta & Seals, 2017).

 In engineering education, using design thinking and case studies, I was able to co-design courses for first-generation historically minoritized students to help them explore their creative potentials by working closely with local communities and building on community-based practices.
-Through an NSF-funded project with Dr. Aman Yadav (PI) from Michigan State and Dr. Ashlie Martini (co-PI) from University of California, Merced, we explored the potential of case-based instruction and design thinking to make the transition of first-generation Hispanic mechanical engineering students into their careers (Mehta, Yadav, Martini, AERA, 2017).
+Through an NSF- funded project with Dr. Aman Yadav (PI) from Michigan State and Dr. Ashlie Martini (co-PI) from University of California, Merced, we explored the potential of case-based instruction and design thinking to make the transition of first-generation Hispanic mechanical engineering students into their careers (Mehta, Yadav, Martini, AERA, 2017).
 Using quasi-experimental designs and surveys, we found that students use of a Stanford D-school design thinking approach to solve cases (that were based on problems that their local communities’ farmers faced), made simpler for them to empathize with the local farmers, break down their problems into parts making it more manageable, and finally find tangible solutions that help reduce labor, machine costs and time that farmers dedicate in harvesting their crops.